sarmbruster/neo4j-querykiller/README.md

 ### killing a query

 To terminate a query send a HTTP DELETE to http://localhost:7474/querykiller/<key> where `<key>` is one of the keys from the query list above.
+If termination is successfull, you'll get back a 204 return status.

 ### shell extension